 For more information on the Diamantina National Park, please visit the Diamantina National Park website here

-Depart your camp ground for Mayne Hotel Ruins, approximately 40kms north on the Diamantina Lakes/Winton Road, a popular resting place for travellers, drovers, stockmen and opal miners to quench their thirst from 1888 to 1951.
-Obviously no fridges existed during that time so drinks were kept cool in a nearby underground cellar that was closed up during the day, and opened nightly to let the cool air in.
+Depart your camp ground for Mayne Hotel Ruins, approximately 40kms north on the Diamantina Lakes/Winton Road.
+It was a popular resting place for travellers, drovers, stockmen and opal miners to quench their thirst from 1888 to 1951.
+Obviously, no fridges existed during that time so drinks were kept cool in a nearby underground cellar that was closed up during the day, and opened nightly to let the cool air in.

 Return to Bedourie via the Monkira Road for the opportunity to explore 2 cemeteries at Monkira Station, prior to arriving back into Bedourie.